intel/MultiArchUefiPkg/README.md

 A RISC-V build can include AArch64 support when built with the SUPPORTS_AARCH64_BINS=YES option.
 Note: this will increase the binary size nearly 2x to 3MiB!
-This option is off by defualt.
+This option is off by default.

 If you build with CHECK_ORPHAN_CONTEXTS=YES, EmulatorDxe will perform more runtime checks to handle unexpeced/non-linear control flow from